 Time Out was there when Bowie played the Rainbow in April 1972 (where Lou Reed told our rather psychedelic reporter, “The kid’s got everything… everything”).
 We reviewed Ziggy Stardust upon its release (“flamboyant, thrusting aggression”).
 We rang him up at his home in Bermuda in 1998.
 Bowie even wrote a tour journal for us in 2000.
 Digging through the archive, it is fascinating to see the rock god go through his ch-ch-changes – and to seem human.
 Who knew he liked football?

 Here are our favorite factoids and moments from Time Out’s Bowie features in 1973, 1983, 1998 and 2000.

+He wrote book reviews for Barnes & Noble.
 “I’ve started doing book reviews for Barnes & Noble!
 They saw that I did a lot of book reviews on the site, and they figured that it might not be a bad thing if they got me to do some for them as well.
 I gave them five categories I’d be interested in reviewing, from art to fiction to music.
 The first one I’ve done is Glam by Barney Hoskyns.
 What’s it like?
 Excellent.”
 [April 1998]

 He was afraid of Y2K.

 “Personally, I don’t think I’ll be anywhere near aeroplanes or elevators on that day, that’s for sure.
 There are two or three well-known techheads who have already set up their own multi-year supplies of store cabins in the desert.
 They’ve taken guns and they’re actually preparing for the breakdown of society as we know it.”
 [April 1998]